Based in Holmfirth, near Huddersfield, I offer couples therapy, family counselling and individual counselling.

 How much does it cost?

-I charge £70 a session for couples and families, £50 a session for individuals.
+I charge £55 a session for Individual Counselling, £80 a session for Couples Therapy or Family Counselling

 A session lasts for 50-60 minutes - about an hour.